Björn Ekwall

-Björn Ekwall, born 1940, died 2000, was a Swedish cell toxicologist, known for his pioneering work in in vitro toxicology.
+Björn Ekwall (13 June 1940 – 19 August 2000) was a Swedish cell toxicologist, known for his pioneering work in in vitro toxicology.

 Biography

 Ekwall was born in Uppsala in 1940.
 He studied at Uppsala University Medical School and got his Doctor of Medicine degree in 1969.
 After a short time, he served as a lecturer at the Department of Anatomy at Uppsala University.
-He completed his PhD at the same university and was a postdoc for six months at Materials Science Technology Laboratories, Memphis, Tennessee, between 1981-1982.
+He completed his PhD at the same university and was a postdoc for six months at Materials Science Technology Laboratories, Memphis, Tennessee, between 1981 and 1982.

 During 1982-1983 he worked as a consultant at the Toxicology Laboratory of the Swedish Food Administration.
 In 1983 he founded the Cytotoxicology Laboratory (CTLU) in Uppsala.

 Selected work and publications

 Ekwall is known for his two main projects: Multicentre Evaluation of In Vitro Cytotoxicity (MEIC) and Evaluation-Guided Development of In Vitro Toxicity and Toxicokinetic Tests (EDIT) which became basis for later international EU projects such as ACuteTox, Sens-it-iv and ReProTect.
 MEIC evaluated the usefulness of in vitro tests for the estimation of human acute systemic toxicity.
 Started in 1999, the purpose of EDIT was to establish and validate in vitro tests relevant to toxicokinetics and for organ-specific toxicity, to be incorporated into optimal test batteries for the estimation of human acute systemic toxicity.

 He has authored and co-authored many publications, including the following: